For urgent consular assistance call

 You must get your IDP before leaving Australia.

-Be careful driving from the airport into Gaborone at night.
+Be careful when driving from the airport into Gaborone at night.

 Driving outside major urban areas in Botswana can be hazardous.
-This is mainly due to:
+This is mainly due to the following:

 Batswana, the people of Botswana, take injuries or deaths of their cattle by motorists very seriously.